Agnieszka-21/yoga-mats/README.md

 ![Contrast Grid](https://github.com/Agnieszka-21/yoga-mats/blob/main/assets/documentation/contrast-grid-min.png)

 - __Green, yellow, and red (table)__
 The table on the Choose your mat page uses green, red, and yellow emoji icons to depict how suitable each mat type is in a simple and widely-understandable way for those who prefer visual materials.
 A slightly pastel shade of each of these colours ensures that the icons do not take the user's attention away from the main colour scheme of the site.
-Since the colours themselves have a very clear symbolic meaning, contrast is in this case not as important as it is with any text elements.
+Since the colours themselves have a clear symbolic meaning, contrast is in this case secondary.

 ### Typography